How to get more financial aid for college

 A matter of timing

-The Free Application for Federal Student Aid (FAFSA) bases the expected family contribution (EFC) on income and tax data during the prior-prior year, also known as the base year.
+The Free Application for Federal Student Aid (FAFSA) uses income and tax data during the prior-prior year to calculate the Student Aid Index (SAI), a measure of a family’s ability to pay for college.
+Prior-prior year is also known as the base year.
 The base year for the student’s first FAFSA runs from January 1 of the sophomore year in high school through December 31 of the junior year in high school.

 Asset data, on the other hand, is reported as of the date the FAFSA is filed.